Disappearance of Andrew Gosden: Reason for travelling to London

 Finnish band HIM did a promotional signing at the HMV store on Oxford Street on Monday 17 September 2007, and performed an invitation-only show the same evening at the Borderline venue in Soho.
 The only way to get into this show was by completing various contests and giveaways.
 This lead was investigated by the family with help from HIM, but it did not produce any meaningful leads.
-Gosden's father has also stated that he suspected that Gosden might have gone to London to do something for which he felt it was easier to seek forgiveness than ask permission.
+Gosden's father has also stated that he suspected that he might have gone to London to do something for which he felt it was easier to seek forgiveness than ask permission.

-Speaking in 2009, Kevin Gosden speculated on the reason for Andrew's disappearance: "Did he decide to do the Reginald Perrin thing, (Note: One of Andrew Gosden's favourite television programmes was The Fall and Rise of Reginald Perrin, in which Leonard Rossiter plays a man who fakes his death in order to start a new life.) and reinvent himself?
+Speaking in 2009, Gosden's father speculated on the reason for his disappearance: "Did he decide to do the Reginald Perrin thing, (Note: One of Andrew Gosden's favourite television programmes was The Fall and Rise of Reginald Perrin, in which Leonard Rossiter plays a man who fakes his death in order to start a new life.) and reinvent himself?
 Or was there something troubling him that he felt he couldn't tell us?
 In my heart, I still think his disappearance was a spur-of-the-moment thing."

 Criticism of the police investigation

 Gosden's family were critical of the police's decision to concentrate on investigating the family rather than requesting CCTV footage beyond Kings Cross during the initial stages of the investigation.
-Kevin Gosden claimed that the police viewed him as a suspect during the initial stages and they carried out unlawfully recorded interviews aimed at pressuring him into revealing the reason for his son's disappearance, alongside pursuing unhelpful lines of enquiry.
-Kevin Gosden and the wider family were eventually cleared of any involvement.
+Gosden's father claimed that the police viewed him as a suspect during the initial stages and they carried out unlawfully recorded interviews aimed at pressuring him into revealing the reason for his son's disappearance, alongside pursuing unhelpful lines of enquiry.
+He and the wider family were eventually cleared of any involvement.

 SYP asked the BTP to search the available CCTV footage within two days of Gosden being reported missing.
-However, the BTP could not locate Gosden in the crowds, so SYP sent an officer to London to assist with the search; after this, Gosden was spotted.
-Kevin claimed that CCTV footage from buses and the adjacent tube station was not requested by the authorities and that the reported sightings of Gosden at a Pizza Hut and at Covent Garden were not followed up.
+However, the BTP could not locate him in the crowds, so SYP sent an officer to London to assist with the search; after this, Gosden was spotted.
+His father claimed that CCTV footage from buses and the adjacent tube station was not requested by the authorities and that the reported sightings of Gosden at a Pizza Hut and at Covent Garden were not followed up.